ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how everyone thinks they're "different" (but we're all the same)
+   - Exploring the identity crisis of the internet generation
    - Finding the satirical angle
    - Making it relatable and timeless